hidenorly/audioframework/README.md

     * Filter
       * The instance is attachable to Pipe
       * Pipe::clearFilters() will dispose the attached instances.
+      * Accoustic Echo Cancel Filter
+        * Note that the implementation is quite tiny.
+          You need to replace high quality implementation.
+See the .cpp, you need to define the macro to disable the default implementations.
+          * ```USE_TINY_AEC_IMPL 0```
     * Pipes
       * Different window size filters are supported.
         * LCM window size processing by Pipe